ranhershko/devops-it-all/ansible/roles/elasticsearch-cluster/README.md

 Requirements
 ------------

-The elasticsearch helm install from local devops-it-all/helm/elasticsearch dir
+The elasticsearch helm installation is done from local devops-it-all/helm/elasticsearch dir
 Using:
 1) ansible terraform module
 2) terraform helm provider